This post may contain affiliate links, please see our privacy

-This Gluten-Free Raspberry Linzer Cake is a classic Austrian dessert made with a sweet almond shortbread crust scented with orange zest, a layer of raspberry jam, lattice pattern shortbread topping and a dusting of confectioners sugar.
+Today I am sharing my Holiday festive Gluten-Free Raspberry Linzer Cake.
+A classic Austrian dessert made with a perfectly sweet almond shortbread crust scented with orange zest, a layer of raspberry jam, lattice pattern shortbread topping and a dusting of confectioners sugar.

-You will find that this delicious gluten-free Austrian dessert recipe is easier to make than most gluten-free cakes.
+You will find that this delicious gluten-free Austrian dessert recipe is easier to make than a gluten-free fruit pie.
 The gluten-free shortbread crust takes just minutes to whip up, so easy!

 I used only two flours, almond flour and a gluten-free all-purpose flour blend, butter, sugar, eggs, vanilla, baking soda, and orange zest to make the shortbread crust.